rh-mobb/documentation/docs/aro/private-cluster.md

 ### Firewall + Internet Egress

 This replaces the routes for the cluster to go through the Firewall for egress vs the Loadbalancer which we can later remove.
 It does come with extra Azure costs of course.

+> You can skip this step if you don't need to restrict egress.

 1. Make sure you have the AZ CLI firewall extensions